UrsineRaven/VSCodePortable/README.md

 Obviously, Visual Studio Code belongs to Microsoft.
 Hopefully, since I'm not distributing any of their files, this is legal and they don't ruin me. :sweat_smile:

+## Installation

+Snag the zip from the [latest release](https://github.com/UrsineRaven/VSCodePortable/releases/latest) and extract it where you want it.

 ## Usage

 Just double click the VSCode.bat file.